ImageMagick v6 Examples --

 However for some older versions of IM, The barrel distortion correction requires a fourth parameter d.
 Fortunately, it is easy to calculate the value of d from the other three using this simple formula: d = 1-a-b-c That means: d="1.0344".

-IM will work out this value automatically, of it is not provided as a distortion argument, but some older versions of IM did not do this.
+IM will work out the value of 'd' automatically, of it is not provided as a distortion argument, but some older versions of IM did not do this.

 That makes the actual Barrel Distortion, to correct the lens distortion...